James Fitz-Morris: World War I service as a pilot

 Sent to No. 11 Squadron, his operational career was suspended after an injury in a flying accident in August 1916, fracturing his nose and suffering concussion.
 After recovering he served as an instructor at Harlaxton, near Grantham, Lincolnshire, and was also promoted to captain.

 He then joined No. 25 Squadron in France in July 1917, flying the Royal Aircraft Factory FE.2d and then the Airco DH.4 bomber, claiming with his gunner David Luther Burgess, some seven aircraft shot down during July and August.
-They were both awarded the Military Cross for their deeds, Fitz-Morris's being gazetted on 26 September 1917.
+They were both awarded the Military Cross (MC) for their deeds, Fitz-Morris's being gazetted on 26 September 1917.

 He then became a flight commander in No. 23 Squadron, flying the SPAD from early 1918 onward, winning a bar to his MC on 22 June 1918 by downing seven enemy aircraft during March 1918.
 He was slightly wounded in his final engagement, on 24 March 1918, and grounded for a few days.
 He did not score again after his return to flying.

 His final confirmed official tally was one aircraft captured, five set afire, four more otherwise destroyed (including one shared), and four others driven down 'out of control'.